SOURCE: Jackson Labs Technologies, Inc.

 The DROR-II supplies three isolated 10MHz Sine Wave outputs, two CMOS 1PPS, and one 5MHz outputs that are phase-synchronized to UTC via the internal GPS receiver.
 DROR-II contains a 50-channel WAAS/EGNOS/MSAS-enabled GPS receiver that provides support for avionics systems through integrated 3-axis gyro-accelerometers and a -160dBm GPS tracking capability.
 DROR-II power requirements are less than 3.85W steady-state, and only a single supply of between 11.0V to 32V is required.
 Support for an external LCD display is standard.

 The unit can be monitored and controlled by an RS-232 port or a USB port via industry standard SCPI-99 Commands (GPIB commands), and is capable of generating numerous NMEA-0183 output sentences for easy integration into existing infrastructure.
 The DROR-II can be ordered with various OCXO options and with different temperature ranges.

 About Jackson Labs Technologies, Inc.:

-Located in Los Gatos, CA, Jackson Labs Technologies, Inc. is a privately held company that is setting new standards in timing and frequency generation for the defense, engineering, test & measurement, broadcast, and research markets.
+Located in Las Vegas, NV, Jackson Labs Technologies, Inc. is a privately held company that is setting new standards in timing and frequency generation for the engineering, test & measurement, broadcast, defense, and research markets.
 Jackson Labs Technologies, Inc.: The Next Generation of Timing & Frequency.
 To learn more, visit www.jackson-labs.com.